 The KONY 2012 campaign also rallied millions of activists around the globe to call on their political leaders to help end Kony’s violence, bring him to justice, and support the lasting recovery of children and families targeted by his crimes.
 You raised your voices and world leaders responded.
 Here are just a few things your activism accomplished:

-+ Since 2012, the U.S. government has stayed committed to supporting the African Union’s mission to end LRA violence through a comprehensive approach.
-This approach has included innovative “Come Home” defection programs that have encouraged dozens of LRA fighters to peacefully surrender; (Check out this Wall Street Journal article about these initiatives)
++ In the five years following KONY 2012, the U.S. government stayed committed to supporting the African Union’s mission to end LRA violence through a comprehensive approach.
+This approach included innovative “Come Home” defection programs that have encouraged dozens of LRA fighters to peacefully surrender; (Check out this Wall Street Journal article about these initiatives)

 + In 2013, Congress passed a bipartisan Congressional resolution condemning LRA atrocities and calling for increased U.S. efforts to protect communities from LRA violence.
 Just a few months later, Congress also passed the Rewards for Justice Expansion legislation, which enables the State Department to offer up to $5 million for information leading to Joseph Kony’s arrest;

 Of course, the importance of all of these successes really comes down to the impact they are having on the ground in the lives of central African children and families.
 Since 2012, we’ve seen a 92% reduction in killings by the LRA killings.
-More than 300 women and children captives have safely escaped or been released from LRA captivity, and dozens of fighters have peacefully surrendered, including a several senior LRA leaders and some of Kony’s former bodyguards.
-Furthermore, thanks to programs like the Early Warning Radio Network and international efforts to dismantle the LRA, Kony and his fighters are no longer able to commit large-scale massacres and abductions like they could five years ago.
+Hundreds of women and children captives have safely escaped or been released from LRA captivity, and dozens of fighters have peacefully surrendered, including a several senior LRA leaders and some of Kony’s former bodyguards.
+Furthermore, thanks to programs like our Early Warning and Response program and international efforts to dismantle the LRA, Kony and his fighters are no longer able to commit large-scale massacres and abductions like they could five years ago.
 That is something to celebrate.

 We’re closer than ever to seeing Joseph Kony brought to justice.
 For several years, we’ve known that Kony, who is a master of survival, continues to control the LRA from his safe haven in a Sudan-controlled area called Kafia Kingi.
 From there, he continues to order his LRA forces to poach elephants and bring him their ivory (as well as gold and diamonds from mines in CAR), and to abduct young boys that can be trained to replenish LRA forces.
 However, based on extensive interviews we have conducted with recent LRA escapees, we know that Kony’s grip on the LRA is weakening and his arrest would trigger an end to the LRA.
 Fear of Joseph Kony and fear of having nowhere else to go are what keep most LRA fighters from laying down their weapons and coming home.
 That’s why we are committed to advocating for Kony’s arrest, while also continuing to create and broadcast “Come Home” messages that help give LRA captives the courage and guidance they need to safely escape and return to their families.